The automotive suspension system is a beautifully executed contraption made up of complicated components.

 Depending on who you ask, a set of Swift Springs (front and rear) will set you back anywhere between $350-400.
 That’s a lot of money for a set of springs that most people wouldn’t even notice.

-Here’s our opinion; If your car is a daily driver, Swift Springs is something you can live without.
-However, if you’re a tracker, the advantages on offer are worth the premium.
+Here’s our opinion.
+If your car is a daily driver, Swift Springs are something you can live without.
+However, if you’re a track day junkie, the advantages on offer are worth the premium.

 Lastly, think about resale.
 If you plan on upgrading or reverting to stock settings, coilovers with Swift Springs generally fetch more value.
 So that’s worth keeping in mind.